seanmhayes/seanmhayes.github.io/_posts/2015-07-27-CompressorDataExtractionStage1.markdown

 ---
 Last week the first installation stage of a data extraction solution for our group’s compressed air system test site was completed.

+The compressed air system on site is comprised of:

 - 30 kW fixed speed (FS) rotary tooth Compressor
 - 37 kW variable speed (VS) rotary tooth Compressor
 - 180 kg heatless dessicant compressed air dryer